xbresson/CE7454_2018/README.md

 1. Windows: Open the Anaconda Prompt terminal from the Start menu.
 MacOS, Linux: Open a terminal.
 1. Activate the environment.
 Windows: `activate CE7454_2018`, macOS, Linux: `source activate CE7454_2018`.
-1. Download the coding exercises by direct downloads from the next section or with GitHub with the command `git pull`.
+1. Download the python notebooks by direct downloads from the next section or with GitHub with the command `git pull`.
 1. Start Jupyter with `jupyter notebook`.
 The command opens a new tab in your web browser.
 1. Go to the exercise folder, for example `CE7454_2018/codes/lab01_python`.
 1. When your tutorial is completed, you can go back to the terminal command by shutting down the juypter kernels with `Control-C`.